imyhalex/comp-sci-study-journal/data_structure&algorithms/dynamic_programming/dp_lc.md

             if i + nums[i] >= goal:
                 goal = i # shift the goal post closer return True if goal == 0 else False

+# greedy: (forward) - use this more intuitive version
+class Solution:
+    def canJump(self, nums: List[int]) -> bool:
+        farthest = 0 # keep track of the farthest index can be reach

+        for i in range(len(nums)):
+            """ INTUITION
+            “I'm standing at position i, but I can’t even get here from any of the previous jumps — the farthest I could reach so far was farthest, and i > farthest.
+That means I'm stuck.”

+            If farthest never grows enough to reach i, it’s like we skipped all the right jumps that could have brought us here.
+            """
+            if i > farthest:
+                return False
+            farthest = max(farthest, i + nums[i])

+        return True

 # nums = [2, 3, 1, 1, 4]
 # # goal starts at index 4